-A manufacturing project management team looks at the methodologies, systems, software and other aspects of a particular project.
-The primary goals are to reduce waste and meet budget, schedule and safety goals.
+What is manufacturing project management?
+A manufacturing project management team looks at the methodologies, systems, software and other aspects of a particular project and through a process of analysis, planning, coordination and execution meets a set of established goals.
+Common goals in manufacturing are to reduce waste, increase efficiency, meet budget, schedule and safety goals.

 What Are the Benefits of Project Management for Manufacturing Companies?